List of exercises

 In writing-readme-files.md:

-Exercise README-2: Draft or review a README for one of your recent projects
+Exercise README-2: Draft or improve a README for one of your recent projects

 Try to draft a brief README or review a README which you have written for one of your projects.